The 2018 fantasy football season almost is here, so it’s time to start preparing for your drafts.

 23. Alshon Jeffery, Philadelphia Eagles (Bye Week: 9)

-Ever-underrated, Jeffery could be a steal in the late rounds.
+There’s a chance Jeffery won’t be ready for the season opener, but if he is, he could be a steal in the late rounds.
 His days as a top-10 wideout probably are over, but you can do much, much worse for a WR2.

 24. JuJu Smith-Schuster, Pittsburgh Steelers (Bye Week: 7)